MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P4-Game-Objects/content.md

     }
 }
 ```
-> You will also want to be alerted when the seal is involved in a collision with the penguin so you set the *Contact Mask*
-> to `1`.
 >

 Here you made a new Swift file, and defined a class named: Penguin.
 The Peguin class